okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 The ngrok inspection interface provides a replay function that you can use to test your code without reproducing test conditions in Okta.
 To replay your call:

-1. In ngrok’s inspection interface (http://localhost:4040), select an Event Hook from Okta.
+1. In the ngrok inspection interface (`http://localhost:4040`), select an Event Hook from Okta.

 1. Click **Replay** > **Replay with modifications:**